Sorry, you need to enable JavaScript to visit this website.

 Skip to main content

-Special Report Highlights Iran is second only to China as a target for President Trump during his “lame duck” two months in office.
+Highlights Iran is second only to China as a target for President Trump during his “lame duck” two months in office.
 There is plenty of spare capacity to absorb oil supply disruptions, however.
-President-Elect Biden will…
+President-Elect Biden will rejoin the 2015 Iranian nuclear deal, but the process will be rocky and…

-Special Report Highlights China’s 14th Five Year Plan and broader national strategy will continue to provoke opposition from the US and the West, regardless of the US election.
-China’s economic blueprint will focus on self-sufficiency…
+Highlights China’s 14th Five Year Plan and broader national strategy will continue to provoke opposition from the US and the West, regardless of the US election.
+China’s economic blueprint will focus on self-sufficiency, “dual circulation” (import substitution), state subsidies, and high-…

-Special Report Highlights Economic shocks in recent decades have led to surges in nationalism and the COVID-19 crisis is unlikely to be different.
-Nationalism adds to the structural challenges facing globalization, which is already in retreat.…
+Highlights Economic shocks in recent decades have led to surges in nationalism and the COVID-19 crisis is unlikely to be different.
+Nationalism adds to the structural challenges facing globalization, which is already in retreat.
+Investors face at least a 35% chance that President Trump will…